The elephant in the room

 Projects are focused on improving the state of the ecosystem rather than purely optimizing carbon sequestration sometimes seen in monoculture tree planting.
 However, a diverse and resilient forest ecosystem becomes a stable carbon sink that will continue to sequester carbon for decades and centuries to come.

-CommuniTree’s projects not only create forests that draw down carbon, they also provide security for farmers through higher and more reliable incomes.
-This is generated from direct payments over a 10-year period, large scale local employment to support the operations of the program and additional benefits such as protection from extreme weather events and growing sustainable shade-grown coffee.
+CommuniTree’s projects not only create forests that draw down carbon, but they also provide security for farmers through higher and more reliable incomes.
+This is generated from direct payments over a 10-year period, large-scale local employment to support the operations of the program and additional benefits such as protection from extreme weather events and growing sustainable shade-grown coffee.